Jump ahead to:

 The multifocal lens gives people the benefit of both distance and close-up vision without the need for glasses.
 These options are normally discussed at a pre-op appointment.
 From what I am aware the NHS does not offer Multifocal lenses so that is another reason I decided to go privately.

-The benefit of going for private cataract surgery is that if you are a suitable candidate you can choose to have a Multifocal lens replacement, though this does incur an extra cost over a Monofocal lens.
+The benefit of going for private lens replacement surgery is that if you are a suitable candidate you can choose to have a Multifocal lens replacement, though this does incur an extra cost over a monofocal lens.
 The cost of Monofocal Lenses can cost between £2,000 and £3,500 whereas Multifocal lens replacement can cost between £3,500 and £4,500 per eye.
 Another thing that I did consider is where I could choose to have the operation done.
 As I previously mentioned on the NHS I don’t think you get that choice.

 After doing all my research I still wasn’t sure where and when I would have my cataract removal and lens replacement surgery, I then found out that my sister was planning on having eye surgery on both eyes with Optical Express.
 About a month later my sister had her operation and that went well.
 The operation itself took around 20 minutes and after her recovery stay, as they do sedate you, she went for breakfast.